Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_2_hpc_software.md

 !!! info "Learning objectives"

-    - Understand the software constraints of HPCs
+    - Explain software constraints of HPC systems
-    - Know how software modules work
+    - Demonstrate how to load and use software modules on HPC
-    - Know how containerisation works
+    - Describe how containerisation works and understand how containers encapsulate software dependencies
-    - Identify why containerisation is ideal and essential for portable and reproducible workflows.
+    - Justify why constainerisation is essential for building portable and reproducible workflows

 As soon as we start using HPC, we’re working in a shared environment where we can’t control everything and that includes software installation.